 The Kentucky Derby is coming up in just a couple of weeks.
 Yesterday I pulled out my Derby Prize Ribbon decorations from last year and thought I’d share with you a tutorial on how to make the paper prize ribbons.
 Today is 10-minute Tuesday and this is definitely a “do-able” 10-minute project!

-Sometimes these ribbons are also called Paper Rosettes.
+Sometimes these ribbons are also called Paper Rosettes, or Award Ribbons.
 They are really simple to make and you can change the look and size of them as you like.
 I’ve been making them for a few years now and love adding them as a finishing touch to a craft project.

 They’re perfect for Kentucky Derby crafts, but you can also use them for a lot of other occasions.
-Here I’ve added one to a “Celebrate” banner (tutorial coming later this month).
+Here I’ve added one to a “Celebrate” book page banner.

 I also added one to a Halloween wreath that I made a couple of years ago.

-If you’d like to make one (or two or three) as a Kentucky Derby Decoration, you can find FREE printables of the centers of the prize ribbons over on the TEMPLATES page. (there are also a bunch of other Kentucky Derby Party printables there too).
+If you’d like to make one (or two or three) as a Kentucky Derby Decoration, you can buy the printable for the centers of the ribbons in the shop (there are also a bunch of other Kentucky Derby Party printables there too).

 - 12″ x 12″ piece of patterned cardstock

-Next fold both 12” strips accordion style.
-Apply a bit of adhesive to the end of one of the strips and nest the 2nd strip it.
+Next, fold both 12” strips accordion style.
+Apply a bit of adhesive to the end of one of the strips and nest the 2nd strip into the first strip.

 Repeat for the other side so that you have one big circle (you can also use hot glue if you prefer).

-Flatten out the circle and using a hot glue gun attach a square of paper to the back.
+Flatten out the circle and attach a square of paper to the back using a hot glue gun.
 This will flatten out the rosette and keep it in place.